Gastroesophageal Reflux Disease

 - pH monitoring: A procedure that monitors or measures how much stomach acid is entering the esophagus.
 A thin tube is placed through the nostril and guided down the throat into the esophagus to measure the pH or acidity through a sensor.

 - Upper endoscopy: Also called an esophagogastroduodenoscopy or EGD, this procedure uses a scope to examine the lining of the esophagus, stomach and the small intestine.
-Using a thin, flexible lighted tube, a full view can be seen, but also tissue samples can be taken.
+Using a thin, flexible lighted tube, the physician can examine the tissues and take samples for further testing.

 The diagnostic tests for GERD are similar to those for esophageal reflux and these will help your esophagus doctor confirm the extent of your gastroesophageal reflux disease.
 In addition, with these comprehensive diagnostic tests, our team will be able to check for GERD complications or more advanced disease.